-Should you go for Mint Mobile or Ultra Mobile?
+Mint Mobile vs. Ultra Mobile: Which is better for you?

 |12 months

 If you need more data, it can be added at a rate of 1GB for $10 or 3GB for $20.
-You also have the option to upgrade mid-cycle by paying the price difference if you find that your run out of data regularly.
+You also can upgrade mid-cycle by paying the price difference if you find that you run out of data regularly.

-Mint Mobile vs. Ultra Mobile What phones can you get?
+Mint Mobile vs. Ultra Mobile: What phones can you get?

-Both carriers offer largely the same phone selection with a range of high-end and budget phones whether you're looking for Android or iPhone.
-You can also bring your own phone as long as it supports T-Mobile's LTE network including VoLTE.
-The best phones to use with Mint Mobile will also work with Ultra Mobile,
+Both carriers offer largely the same phone selection with a range of high-end and budget phones, whether you're looking for Android or iPhone.
+You can also bring your own phone if it supports T-Mobile's LTE network, including VoLTE.
+The best phones to use with Mint Mobile will also work with Ultra Mobile.

 Your phone needs to support VoLTE to work on either carrier.
 You can check to see if your phone works by entering your IMEI on either Mint Mobile's or Ultra Mobile's BYOP page.

-Mint Mobile vs. Ultra Mobile Which should you get?
+Mint Mobile vs. Ultra Mobile: Which should you get?

-In the end, network performance will be just about the same on either option so the most important thing is finding the plan that works best for you.
-Both carriers also allow you to upgrade to a larger data plan mid-cycle if you find you didn't get enough data.

-If you're only able to buy a single month of service, Ultra Mobile is your best bet with a wide range of single-month plans available.
-If you don't need any data, Ultra Mobile is also your best bet.
+Network performance will be just about the same with either carrier, so you should pick the plan that works best for you.
+Fortunately, both carriers allow you to upgrade to a larger data plan mid-cycle if you find that you didn't get enough data.
+And if you're only able to buy a single month of service, Ultra Mobile is your best bet with a wide range of single-month plans available.
+And if you barely need any data, Ultra Mobile is also your best bet with its 250MB plan.

-If you are willing to buy three or more months at once, Mint Mobile takes back the lead with great prices on plans that will resonate with more smartphone users at 3GB, 8GB, 12GB, or unlimited.
-Mint Mobile really shines with its 12-month plans and luckily, if you're unsure about the service, you can try three months at the 12-month rate before renewing for another year.
+If you are willing to buy three or more months at once, Mint Mobile stands out with great prices on plans that will resonate with more smartphone users at 4GB, 10GB, 15GB, or unlimited.
+Mint Mobile really shines with its 12-month plans, but if you're unsure about the service, you can try three months at the 12-month rate before renewing for another year.

 Simple data plans